Back to home

 Paper-based documents that we must keep the originals of are stored in a combination lock safe.
 However wherever possible, we will scan paper copies and shred them; storing the documents instead on the aforementioned cloud.

-Sometimes we will store something locally for a short period (as stipulated within the section relevant to you), but once it has served its purpose, it is deleted securely from the drive (including emptying the recycle bin).
+Sometimes we will store something locally for a short period, but once it has served its purpose, it is deleted securely from the drive (including emptying the recycle bin).
+Our office is only accessible to employees and kept locked when not in use.

 We run data cleansing routines to ensure any outdated data is deleted regularly.